2625-glitch/web_development/README.md

 3)Calculator using Html, Css, JavaScript
     which converts celsius to farenheit and vice versa

-Create .html, .css , .js file and copy teh codes.
+Create .html, .css , .js file and copy the codes.
-Open index.html file throught any browser.
+Open index.html file through any browser.